You’re attending a Bar/Bat Mitzvah ceremony…

 Now… the only question remains:

-“What do you write in their Bar/Bat Mitzvah card?”
+“What do you write in the Bar/Bat Mitzvah card?”

-After all, you want to let them know how much they mean to you (and who this awesome gift is from).
+After all, you want to let them know how much they mean to you, right?

 Note: And yes, I’m giving you full permission to use, copy or share these blessings as you please!

 Tip: If you don’t have time to personalize the card yourself, then you can get this cute Bar/Bat Mitzvah card instead.